-- Subsequent references should contain the following information: - Surname(s) of author(s) where there is more than one author, do not write "and"; rather use an ampersand ("&"); - Where there are more than two authors, only the first author's surname, followed by "et al" is cited with an abridged title. "et al" should not be italicised; - Year of publication in brackets; - The recognised abbreviation of the journal name in italics; - o Page(s) to which you refer; and - Where there are more than two authors, only the first author, followed by "et al" is cited with an abridged title. "et al" is not italicised. - The initials, title of article, volume number and first page are therefore omitted from subsequent references.
+- Abridged references to a journal article should provide the following information: - Surname(s) of author(s) where there is more than one author, do not write "and"; rather use an ampersand ("&");

+- Where there are more than two authors, only the first author's surname, followed by "et al" is cited with an abridged title. "et al" should not be italicised; - Year of publication in brackets; - The recognised abbreviation of the journal name in italics: - Page(s) to which you refer; and - Where there are more than two authors, only the first author, followed by "et al" is cited with an abridged title. "et al" is not italicised. - The initials, title of article, volume number and first page are therefore omitted from subsequent references.